tomcritchlow/tomcritchlow.github.io/_posts/2018-10-16-journey-to-the-end-of-the-night.md

 ---
 layout: blog
 title: Who do I know in the kids book publishing world?
-subtitle: Erin's first illustrated book - Journey to the end of the night
+subtitle: Erin's first illustrated book - Journey To The End Of The Night
-draft: true
 ---

 For the love of Erin and the love of books!
-My partner Erin has been working for the past year and half on painting, illustrating and writing a kids book called Journey To The End Of The Night.
+My partner Erin has been working for the past year and half on painting, illustrating and writing a kids book called **Journey To The End Of The Night**.

 I'm biased obviously but....
 It's wonderful!
 Everyone she shows it to instantly wants a copy.
 Early reviews talk about it's "swoosh energy".